 If human, is it ancient or modern?

-The context of burial such as stratigraphic relationships, objects in the grave, or location of the grave (e.g. association with known archaeological cemeteries) can help to establish this (see the picture of the Anglo-Saxon burial below).
-In the absence of contextual evidence (e.g. a bone washed up on a beach) then direct dating of the bones using techniques such as radiocarbon dating (widely used in archaeology) will establish whether the bone is of forensic interest (usually defined as the last 70 years).
+Features of the burial context such as stratigraphic relationships, objects in the grave, or location of the grave (e.g. association with known archaeological cemeteries) can help to establish whether it is of archaeological or forensic significance (see the picture of the Anglo-Saxon burial below).
+In the absence of contextual evidence (e.g. a bone washed up on a beach) then direct dating of the bones using techniques such as radiocarbon dating (widely used in archaeology) will establish whether the bone is of forensic interest (loosely defined as the last 70 years).

 An early medieval skeleton from Lindisfarne being excavated.
 (Copyright David Petts)